-The main purpose of the TREE surveys is to obtain data on young people's education and employment careers, including factors that affect them and are affected by them.
-Figure 6 gives a rough overview of concepts employed by TREE and the sources they are derived from.
-A separate document titled Concepts & Scales (TREE 2013) specifies in detail the concepts used in the seven panel waves, and which group of respondents received which set of questions.
+The main purpose of the TREE surveys is to obtain data on young people's education and employment careers, including factors that affect both and are affected by them.
+Figure 7 gives a rough overview of concepts employed by TREE and the sources they are derived from.
+A separate document titled Concepts & Scales (TREE 2016) specifies in detail the concepts used in the seven panel waves and which group of respondents received which set of questions.
 Codebooks for the data collected in each of the seven TREE panel waves provide detailed information on each item.
-A complete list of all relevant documents can be found in the chapter Structure of TREE Data and Documentation, p.
-14.
+A complete list of all relevant documents can be found in the section Structure of TREE1 Data and Documentation (p.
+16).